Menu

 Java HashSet

-A HashSet is a collection of items where every item is unique, and it is found in the java.util package:
+A HashSet is a collection of elements where every element is unique.

 Create a HashSet object called cars that will store strings: